kiprasmel/cputils/README.md

 }
 ```

-- auto-open a file created by `cputils m`:
+- auto-open a file created by `cputils new`:

-edit the config file `$HOME/.config/cputils/cputils.config.bash` -- inside the `open_with_editor` function provide a way to open the file `"$1"` with your editor:
+edit the config file `~/.config/cputils/cputils.config.bash` -- inside the `open_with_editor` function provide a way to open the file `"$1"` with your editor:

 ```sh
 #!/usr/bin/env bash